Skip to main content

 Option 2: Changing Your Accounting Method

-1. Preparing Form 3115, Application for Change in Accounting Method.
+1. Prepare Form 3115: Complete the Application for Change in Accounting Method.

-3. Calculating the cumulative catch-up adjustment for prior years' depreciation.
+3. Calculate Cumulative Catch-Up Adjustment: Determine the net adjustment required for prior years' depreciation.

-4. Including the full amount of unclaimed depreciation from previous years as a net negative adjustment in the year of change.
+4. Include Net Negative Adjustment: Report the full amount of unclaimed depreciation from previous years in the year of change.

 Step 4: Review and Double-Check